Campaigners are fighting to stop the practices of the festival of Gadhimai in Nepal. Here’s why

 Or so the story goes.

-One night, Gadhi, the goddess of Makwanpur, appeared in his dream and kept appearing on subsequent nights, asking him to take her to Bariyarpur and the scene of the crime.
+One night, Gadhi, the goddess of Makwanpur, appeared in his dreams.
+She asked him to take her to Bariyarpur and the scene of the crime.
 The goddess’s occult powers freed Bhagwan Chaudhary from the jailhouse.
 A pinch of soil from her feet applied to his turban enabled him free passage back to his village.

 In return, Gadhi Mai asked him to sacrifice five humans each year.
-Bhagwan Chaudhary magnanimously offered his own life, saying he would be unable to perform human sacrifice.
+Bhagwan Chaudhary said he would be unable to perform human sacrifice.
 Instead, he vowed a quintuple sacrifice every five years.
 It would include a rat, a pig, a rooster, a goat, and a water buffalo.

-This ritual failed, however, as children and youngsters of Bariyarpur suddenly took ill and started dying.
-Bhagwan Chaudhary again made an appeal to Gadhimai and was one again directed by the goddess to offer a human sacrifice.
+This ritual wasn’t good enough, though.
+The children of Bariyarpur suddenly took ill and started dying.
+Bhagwan Chaudhary again made an appeal to Gadhimai.
+He was one again directed by the goddess to offer a human sacrifice.
 The hunt began for a human, but to no avail.
 Fortunately, a villager from Simri from the neighboring Rautahat district came to the rescue and offered to shed five drops of blood from his body as a sacrifice, instead of his life.
-That saved the village from calamity.”
+That saved the village from calamity.

-Today, as in the past, animals of five species are commonly sacrificed together in Nepal, as is a person ritually shedding five drops of blood.
+Today, as in the past, animals of five species are sacrificed together in Nepal.
 Coconuts, however, are sacrificed hundreds of times more often than animals.
 The fact that the place where Gadhimai is said to have lived is marked with a coconut-breaking stone suggests that coconut offerings were historically the main way to worship this goddess.

 But sadly for millions of animals, the thousands of devotees who travel to the temple from India and Nepal today believe the only way to have their wishes fulfilled is by the brutal slaughtering of animals.

 And brutal it is!
 Campaigners from Humane Society International/India have witnessed harrowing scenes of animal suffering at the festival in Nepal.
-Typical heart-wrenching scenes include baby buffaloes bellowing for their mothers as they watch them being beheaded with machetes in the temple arena, and others collapsing from exhaustion, sickness and stress as devotees try to drag them to their death.
+Typical heart-wrenching scenes include baby buffaloes bellowing for their mothers as they watch them being beheaded with machetes in the temple arena.
+Others animals collapse from fear and exhaustion as devotees try to drag them to their death.
 Streets are slick with blood and gore after every horrifying festival.

 Alokparna Sengupta, Humane Society International/India’s Managing Director, said this about the Gadhimai Festival: “Being here at the Gadhimai sacrifice is one of the most depressing and challenging experiences of my life.
 The suffering of these animals is so upsetting, they have endured exhausting journeys to get here and are paraded in front of a baying crowd as all around them they witness other animals being decapitated one by one.
 Buffalo calves look on in bewilderment as their mothers are slaughtered in front of them.